leilaicruz/WebAPI-TUD_ME-workshop/Lesson_development/lesson.md

 curl --request POST  --header "Content-Type: application/json" --data '{ "search_for": "djehuty" }' https://data.4tu.nl/v2/articles/search | jq
 ```

-- examples that does not match (they dont return anything in the webapi  while in the website they do)

 ```bash
 curl --request POST  --header "Content-Type: application/json" --data '{ "search_for": "mechanical engineering" }' https://data.4tu.nl/v2/articles/search | jq